hackshackers/hackshackers-hugo/content/news/2023/05/hacks-hackers-hiring-partnerships-coordinator.md

 ---

-Title: Hacks/Hackers is hiring for a Partnership Coordinator for the ARTT Project
+Title: Hacks/Hackers is hiring a Partnership Coordinator

 Authors: